 There are a number of crimes that you can be charged with for killing another person in the Commonwealth of Virginia.
 The most common murder crimes include:

 - First-degree murder.
-First-degree murder is the killing of someone not in a manner that constitutes capital murder.
 First-degree murder is a killing that is intentional, deliberate, and premeditated, was done by poisoning, or was committed while committing other crimes, such as rape, robbery, or abduction.
 The punishment can include up to life in prison.

 - Second-degree murder.
 A person can be charged with second-degree murder for all other murders that are not considered capital or first-degree murder.
 Upon conviction, the penalty may be a prison sentence of 5 to 40 years.